 I started playing guitar when I had just turned fourteen.
 It was actually the Beatles that first turned me on to music but as I grew my musical tastes broadened and before long I was was obsessed with rock music and the guitar.
 I was practising everyday and thinking about it twenty four seven.
 I spent most of my teenage years and beyond playing in lots of bands and spending many hours in sweaty rehearsal rooms and playing to half interested audiences in lots of dark dingy venues – if you’re a guitar player yourself I’m sure you have done the same.
 None of the bands I played in were ever likely to go anywhere but I didn’t care and I kept on going – because now I was on a mission.

-During my early years I became really good friends with drummer and band mate Darrin Mooney who now plays for Primal Scream and has played drums for Gary Moore, Bonnie Tyler, Martin Barre (Jethro Tull) and various other rock and pop acts.
+During my early years I became really good friends with drummer and band mate Darrin Mooney who now plays for Primal Scream and has played drums for Gary Moore, Bonnie Tyler, Martin Barre (Jethro Tull), Josh Smith and various other rock and pop acts.
 We are still really tight and he has played drums for me on my first two albums but even back then Darrin was always determined to go the session musician route.
 So we took different paths with me determined to get established in a good band where I could flex my songwriting muscles as well my guitar skills.

 All good so far and I’m grateful to have had so much work and exposure – and as we all know in the music business that takes some beating right?
 But despite all that something still was still missing.

 And that leads us to why you’re reading this now.
 At some point in life you have to decide what it is you really want to do.
 For me, I knew I wanted to write and record my own albums.
-I had so many songs pushing through inside that I just couldn’t suppress it any longer.
+I had so many songs pushing through inside that I just couldn’t suppress any longer.
 Much as I love the work I’m not really a session player or singer’s side man.
 I’m an artist and I had to get those songs out.

-In the meantime – Keep on enjoying those tunes and thanks again for being a part of my musical journey.
+In the meantime – keep on enjoying those tunes and thanks again for being a part of my musical journey.